krb5/krb5/doc/rst_source/krb_admins/admin_commands/krb5kdc.rst

 to be entered manually as a password when **-m** is given; the default is ``des-cbc-crc``.

 The **-M** *mkeyname* option specifies the principal name for the master key in the database (usually ``K/M`` in the KDC's realm).

-The **-m** option specifies that the master database password should be fetched from the keyboard rather than from a file on disk.
+The **-m** option specifies that the master database password should be fetched from the keyboard rather than from a stash file.

 The **-n** option specifies that the KDC does not put itself in the background and does not disassociate itself from the terminal.
 In normal operation, you should always allow the KDC to place itself in the background.

-The **-P** *pid_file* option tells the KDC to write its PID (followed by a newline) into *pid_file* after it starts up.
+The **-P** *pid_file* option tells the KDC to write its PID into *pid_file* after it starts up.
 This can be used to identify whether the KDC is still running and to allow init scripts to stop the correct process.

-The **-p** *portnum* option specifies the default UDP port number which the KDC should listen on for Kerberos version 5 requests.
-This value is used when no port is specified in the KDC profile and when no port is specified in the Kerberos configuration file.
-If no value is available, then the value in ``/etc/services`` for service ``kerberos`` is used.
+The **-p** *portnum* option specifies the default UDP port numbers which the KDC should listen on for Kerberos version 5 requests, as a comma-separated list.
+This value overrides the UDP port numbers specified in the :ref:`kdcdefaults` section of :ref:`kdc.conf(5)`, but may be overridden by realm-specific values.
+If no value is given from any source, the default ports are 88 and 750.

 The **-w** *numworkers* option tells the KDC to fork *numworkers* processes to listen to the KDC ports and process requests in parallel.